 You want some flexibility in sharpening

 If you have some time but you need a little guidance on the angle, then get a sharpening system.
-I have the Gatco 10006 – It’s cheap and works great.
-You can even use it to sharpen to several different angles.
+I have the Gatco 10006 (see at Amazon) – It’s cheap and works great.
+You can even use it to sharpen to several angles.

 You want a sharpening session with your knives

-The Buck Knives website recommends using and you choice of – A Fine and/or Medium Course Grit Sharpening Stone Diamond Stone Sharpener Natural Sharpening Stone – Also known as Arkansas stones, these are made of natural silica “novaculite” from Arkansas.
+The Buck Knives website recommends using and your choice of – A Fine and/or Medium Coarse Grit Sharpening Stone Diamond Stone Sharpener Natural Sharpening Stone – Also known as Arkansas stones, these are made of natural silica “novaculite” from Arkansas.

 I say get a range of stones – extra coarse to extra fine.
 Then you’ll be ready for anything.

 No matter which one you choose, make sure you know if the stone should be wet with water or oil or dry before you sharpen your knife.